7hellDestruction/ExecytedHell/README.md

 --I afk most of the time,please whisper if needed.If I don't respond within 20 minutes, I don't have interest in interacting. friend req off.

--- shippers , proistraelians , dogdaycatnap shipper , basic criteria ( pedxs,racists ect), trans-assuming ( if they/the charcter are not trans,theyre not trans.go fys.) , roleplayers ( heavy on sex rps.) , maid suits (i dont find them fucking funny) dni what the fuck is wrong with you all actually?
+-- shippers , proistraelians , dogdaycatnap shipper , basic criteria ( pedxs,racists ect), trans-assuming ( if the charcter from any games are not trans,theyre not trans.i only allow if THEY are really trans.) , roleplayers ( heavy on sex rps.) , maid suits (i dont find them fucking funny) dni what the fuck is wrong with you all actually?